 Tramadol: Tramadol (Ultram, generic) is a pain reliever that is used as an alternative to opioids.
 It has opioid-like properties but may not be as addictive.
 (Dependence and abuse have been reported, however.)
 Side effects are similar to opioids.

 A number of relaxation and stress-reduction techniques may be helpful for managing chronic pain.
 They include:

 Psychotherapy approaches, such as cognitive behavioral therapy, may help people learn how to cope with, and manage, their responses to pain.

-Certain surgical techniques in the brain or spinal cord attempt to block nerve centers associated with postherpetic neuralgia.
-These methods carry risk for permanent damage, however, and should be used only as a last resort when all other methods have failed and the pain is intolerable.
-Most studies indicate that surgery does not relieve PHN pain.
+Certain surgical techniques attempt to block nerve centers associated with postherpetic neuralgia.
+These methods carry risk and should be considered only when all other methods have failed and the pain is intolerable.

 Breuer J, Pacou M, Gauthier A, Brown MM.
 Herpes zoster as a risk factor for stroke and TIA: a retrospective cohort study in the UK.
 Neurology.
 2014 Jan 21;82(3):206-12.
 Epub 2014 Jan 2.